 To learn more about the national movement, sign more petitions, and find other ways to help, see tinyurl.com/ResistLine3

-Novasutras is proud to endorse this action, being planned by local Youth4ClimateJustice.
-The plan right now is for students from UCSC, PCS, Harbor High, MHMS, Monarch Elementary, Branciforte Middle School, Santa Cruz High, and other schools to walk out between noon and 1:30, converging at the downtown Wells Fargo at 2pm, then marching to the Downtown Commons / Farmer’s Market site by 3:00, where there will be tables, speeches, and other activities.
+Novasutras is proud to endorse this action, planned by local Youth4ClimateJustice.
+Students from UCSC, PCS, Harbor High, MHMS, Monarch Elementary, Branciforte Middle School, Santa Cruz High, and other schools walked out of school between noon and 1:30, converging at the downtown Wells Fargo at 2pm, then marching to the Downtown Commons / Farmer’s Market site by 3:00, where there were tables, speeches, and other activities.

 Local Groups Protested at Chase Bank Ahead of the COP26 in Glasgow

 An affinity group of Extinction Rebellion Santa Cruz, along with the Novasutras, held climate meditations, a “Die In” and performances of the Extinction Rebellion Civil DISCObedience dance to “Stayin’ Alive” by the Bee Gees!